prototypefund/Digital_Bargeld-docs/anastasis.rst

       // the KeyShare_ MUST be encoded as a fixed-size binary
       // block (instead of in JSON encoding).
       //
-      // The salt of the HKDF for the encryption of this
+      // The nonce of the HKDF for the encryption of this
-      // value must include the string "EKS".
-Depending
+      // value must include the string "EKS" plus a positive number
+      // which represents the key share method.
-      // on the method, the HKDF may additionally include
+      // Depending on the method,
+      // the HKDF may additionally include
       // bits from the response (i.e. some hash over the
       // answer to the security question)
       encrypted_key_share: byte[];